Masroor Hosain: 1965 war

-Air Commodore Hosain played a crucial role in managing and directing PAF air operations during the Indo-Pakistani war of 1965.
-He led the staff at the primary radar center located at PAF Station Sakesar in the central sector.
+Air Commodore Masroor Hosain played a crucial role in managing and directing PAF air operations during the Indo-Pakistani war of 1965.
+As Air Officer Commanding (AOC) Air Defence, he led the staff at the primary radar center located at PAF Station Sakesar in the central sector.

-All PAF stations were put on high alert in anticipation of potential Indian Air Force attack, which led Pakistan to focus significantly on air defense.
+All PAF stations were put on high alert in anticipation of potential Indian Air Force attack, which led Pakistan to focus significantly on air defence.
 Approximately 40% of the PAF's fighter aircraft were initially reserved for this purpose.
-This effort was directed by Air Commodore Masroor Hosain, who was in charge of air defense at the AHQ (PAF) in Rawalpindi.
-The remaining Sabres were managed by the Assistant Chief of Air Staff (Operations), Abdur Rahim Khan.
-Both officers were directly accountable to Commander-in-Chief Air Marshal Nur Khan, who was in close contact with President Ayub Khan and General Headquarters.
+This effort was directed by Air Commodore Hosain, who was in charge of air defence at the Air Headquarters in Rawalpindi.
+The remaining Sabres were managed by the Assistant Chief of Air Staff (ACAS) Operations, Air Commodore Abdur Rahim Khan.
+Both officers were directly accountable to Air Marshal Nur Khan, who was in close contact with President Ayub Khan and General Headquarters.

-The border line of responsibilities between ACAS Operations Abdur Rahim Khan and AOC Air Defence Masroor was somewhat ambiguous.
-However, this was addressed by Nur Khan's decision to relocate the PAF air defence team to the GCI control center in Sakesar.
-This move allowed Air Cdre Masroor Hosain to utilize his expertise to directly evaluate the air situation using the Sakesar radar, facilitating prompt decisions on tactics and defensive measures.
+The border line of responsibilities between ACAS Operations Abdur Rahim Khan and AOC Air Defence Hosain was somewhat ambiguous.
+However, this was addressed by Nur Khan's decision to relocate the PAF air defence team to the Ground-controlled interception (GCI) control center in Sakesar.
+This move allowed Air Cdre Masroor Hosain to utilise his expertise to directly evaluate the air situation using the Sakesar radar, facilitating prompt decisions on tactics and defensive measures.

 On 10 September 1965, Flt Lts Syed Nazir Ahmed Jilani and Amanullah Khan engaged with three remaining Hunters, who were later joined by four Gnats.
 While Jilani maneuvered in a circle with one Hunter, Amanullah Khan stayed close until he was targeted by a Gnat, forcing him to evade.
 He narrowly avoided fire from a second Hunter.
 Eventually, Flt Lt Jilani managed to outmaneuver his opponent.
 He fired a barrage of armor-piercing and incendiary rounds at close range, causing the Hunter to plummet in flames and lose control.

 The remaining IAF aircraft disengaged and disappeared as the engagement ended.
 Air Cdre Masroor Hosain, monitoring the fight from Sakesar, urged the PAF aircraft to pursue the IAF planes, but darkness fell rapidly, and the IAF aircraft vanished from sight.
 'How did you get on?'
 Air Cdre Masroor asked over the radio to the returning pilots.

 'I got a Hunter,' replied Sqn Ldr Sharbat Ali Changezi.

 'I got a Hunter, too' added Flt Lt Syed Nazir Ahmed Jilani.

 'I got saved,' remarked Flt Lt Amanullah Khan.

-As a result of the Tashkent Declaration, the war ended and Masroor stated that Pakistan would fully implement withdrawal and hoped that India would also.
+As a result of the Tashkent Declaration, the war ended.
+In meetings with American officials, Masroor Hosain was among several Pakistani officers who stated that Pakistan would fully implement withdrawal while Hosain hoped that India would also.

+Air Chief Marshal Anwar Shamim in his book, "Cutting Edge PAF: A Former Air Chief's Reminiscences of a Developing Air Force", wrote:"The names of Group Captain Masroor Hosain, Group Captain Saeedullah Khan and Group Captain Zafar Masud will forever be remembered in the history books as people who proved more than equal to the task.